Headed to Disney to celebrate a birthday? Here are 5 ideas to help you commemorate the special day at Disney World!

 Ask the birthday person what they would like to do for their special day.
 Do they want to spend it in a particular park?
 Do they want to do something special?
 Or, do they just want to spend the day relaxing by the pool?
 Figure out what they want to do, and then make it happen!

-Since the Bibbidi Bobbidi Boutique is unavailable right now and Cinderella’s Royal Table only recently reopened, I tried to make her feel a bit made up with the sash.
+Since the Bibbidi Bobbidi Boutique is unavailable right now and Cinderella’s Royal Table does not serve breakfast, I tried to make her feel a bit made up with the sash.
 We spent the day at EPCOT, and she was just really excited to be at Disney World for her birthday.

 My 4 year old son wanted to have breakfast with Goofy.
 I got about as close to that as I could with an early morning meal at Topolino’s Terrace.
 Then, we spent the entire day at Hollywood Studios.
 It was his first time riding Slinky Dog Dash and Tower of Terror, and I think he really enjoyed getting to ride all the rides.